oletizi/avi-docs/src/site/docs/16.2/vantage-integration-with-safenet-network-hsm/index.md

 Avi Vantage release 16.2 uses SafeNet Network HSM Client Software Release 5.4.1 for 64-bit Linux.

 Vantage can be configured to support a cluster of HSM devices in high availability (HA) mode.
 Vantage support of HSM devices requires installation of the user's SafeNet Client Software bundle, which can be downloaded from the <a href="http://www.safenet-inc.com/">SafeNet</a>/Gemalto website.

-Starting with 16.2.2, Avi Vantage supports creation and usage of more than one HSM profile.
 <a name="use-data-network"></a>

 ### Prerequisites